SIP Calculator 2026: How SIPs Work

 - Debt funds: 6–8% CAGR

-For planning, use 11-12%.
-Anything higher is a best-case assumption that depends on the specific decade and fund manager.
+For planning purposes, use 11–12%.
+Anything above that is a best-case assumption that depends on the decade, fund choice, and market conditions.
+Building a retirement plan around 15% is how people fall short.

 CAGR vs XIRR — Why Your Fund’s “15% Return” Isn’t What You Earned

-A step-up SIP increases your monthly contribution by a fixed percentage every year (usually 10%).
-If your salary rises with inflation, your SIP should too.
+A step-up SIP increases your monthly contribution by a fixed percentage each year — typically 10%, roughly in line with expected salary growth.
+If your income is rising, your investments should too.

 ₹10,000/month SIP with 10% annual step-up, 20 years, 12% return: